npatwari/cse359a_nlp/README.md

 To complete the assignment, please make sure you have the entire `nlp_assignment` folder.
 The folder includes images which will load into your notebook and aid in your understanding.
 The easiest way to do this is to clone or download the entire repository.

 You will be working in a Python notebook.
-You should be able to include both your written responses and code in this file. **When you submit on Canvas, submit only the notebook, with your last name added to the file name as follows: nlp_assignment_*lastname*.ipynb**.
-If you are having any trouble with this, please feel free to ask questions on Piazza.
+You should be able to include both your written responses and code in this file. **When you submit on Canvas, submit only the notebook, with your last name added to the file name as follows: `nlp_assignment_lastname.ipynb`.** If you feel the need to include other files or are otherwise having any trouble with this, please feel free to ask questions on Piazza.

 ### License